Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 KS5

-At Key Stage 5 MFL classes have 5 hours’ weekly contact and a further minimum of one hour with the language assistant, by arrangement.
+At Key Stage 5 MFL classes have 5 hours of weekly contact and a further minimum of one hour with the language assistant, by arrangement.
 Again, we are fortunate to be able to offer such support by native speakers.

 Homework

-At Key Stage 5 we set homework tasks that require higher independence.
-The main core of the A Level courses relies on cultural contents We also set guided tasks to model language and higher level evaluation and critical analysis of cultural content.
+At Key Stage 5, we set homework tasks that require higher independence.
+The main core of the A Level courses relies on cultural content We also set guided tasks to model language and higher level evaluation and critical analysis of cultural content.
 However, at this high level real learning takes place through individual and independent research.
 We provide links to enhance students’ language and cultural skills.

 Students must read and analyse a literary text and a film on their own time.